ellieearmstrong/mPCRselect/README.md

 ## Installation:
 All dependencies can be installed manually following the instructions included in their external documentation.
 While Nextflow and the optional dependencies must be installed manually, the remaining dependencies can be installed using Conda/Mamba through the 'conda' profile included in the default mPCRselect configuration.

+Primary pipeline installation:
-Install Nextflow: `curl -s https://get.nextflow.io | bash`
+1. Install Nextflow: `curl -s https://get.nextflow.io | bash`
-Install Conda/Mamba (Recommended): See installation instructions [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) and [here](https://mamba.readthedocs.io/en/latest/installation.html#installation)
+2. Install Conda/Mamba (Recommended): See installation instructions [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) and [here](https://mamba.readthedocs.io/en/latest/installation.html#installation)
-Install the pipeline: `nextflow pull ellieearmstrong/mPCRselect -r <version>`, where `version` is the needed release.
+3. Install the pipeline: `nextflow pull ellieearmstrong/mPCRselect -r <version>`, where `version` is the needed release.
 Setting the version as `main` will get the latest primary release.

 Install `NGS_primerplex.py` script:
 1. Clone the NGS-PrimerPlex repository: `git clone https://github.com/aakechin/NGS-PrimerPlex`